If you've just been diagnosed with psoriasis, you may have a few questions about it. Here are answers to some of the more common ones people ask.

 What are the treatments?

-You also have to remember that what works for one person may not work for another.
+What works for one person may not work for another.
 That's why you and your doctor need to talk about what your treatment plan should be.

 Can the sun help?